 1. Select your observation location*.
 Choose from the options below:

-Enter your Site information here.
+Enter your Site information on the Site Description form.

 * Note: you can have more than one site to monitor if desired, but each site must be treated and reported on individually.